joinpursuit/Pursuit-Core-Standards/curricula/android.md

 		<li>unlike concrete classes, Abstract Classes should NOT be directly instantiated, but rather extended by child classes which are then themselves instantiated</li>
 		<li>abstract classes are defined as "abstract" in their class definitions</li>
 		<li>abstract classes can have both methods with signatures and definitions, or methods with only method signatures - method signatures without method definitions must be defined as "abstract"</li>
-		<li>abstract methods must be implemented in child classes by "overriding" them, and adding method definition code blocks that return a value matching the method signature's return type</li>
+		<li>abstract methods must be implemented in child classes that extend the abstract class by "overriding" them, and adding method definition code blocks that return a value matching the method signature's return type</li>
-		<li></li>
+		<li>abstract classes should never be defined with the "final" keyword, since it would prevent the abstract class from being "extended" by child classes</li>
 	</ul>
 </ul>
 </details>